DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 	E) AltClass: Phenotype classification if all the listed alleles in column C were found in alternate nucleotide form on the same haplotype

 ## DTM-Tools Output File
 The DTM-Tools output file is in JSON format.
-It will be saved in the directory specified by the ‘**-o**’ option of the command line, and will have the name of the input file with the ‘_.DTM-Toolsout.json_’ extension.
+It will be saved in the directory specified by the ‘**-o**’ option of the command line, and will have the name of the input file with the ‘_.rylanout.json_’ extension.

 JSON format was selected, rather than a predicted individual phenotype output, to allow the user to perform powerful and complex queries in large cohorts using a non-relational database.
 This format will also allow for complete structural flexibility in the output of future software versions that incorporate copy number variations and genes with complex structural rearrangements.
 It is also structurally compatible with current genomic variation data files such as [dbSNP] [JSON dbsnpsite].

 * Understanding the structure of the JSON file is paramount to be able to perform the proper final phenotype prediction, and to design complex queries for large cohorts.
-Please refer to the DTM-Tools publication for an illustration and description of each field in the DTM-Tools JSON output.
+Please refer to **Figure 2** the DTM-Tools publication for an illustration and description of each field in the DTM-Tools JSON output.

 * A sample output file is available here for download: /documentation/Sample.rylanout.json.
 To view the DTM-Tools output file in this visually-friendly format, simple use any online JSON formatter.

-* Sample non-relational database queries are available in /documentation/sampleCommands.md.
-This document also contains further tips on interpreting the DTM-Tools output JSON file.

-## Important Notes and Exceptions
+Sample links to open online formatters are provided in _/documentation/sampleCommands.md_.

 * After a DTM-Tools run is completed, we recommend uploading JSON files to a non-relational database for querying.
-We recommend individual review of all cases whose classification is marked as “abnormality” and of all quality filter failures.
+We recommend individual review of all cases whose determination is not "classified", including all quality filter failures.
+This often includes visualization of aligned reads.

+* Sample non-relational database queries are available in _/documentation/sampleCommands.md_.

+* The findings.ALLELE\_CODE.determination key in the JSON output file can contain the following values:

+> **"classified"**: nucleotide call was classified successfully per database interpretation rules.
+This should be the most common value, we recommend manual review of all other instances.
+>
+> **"filtered"**: the nucleotide call was classified successfully per database interpretation rules and is provided in the JSON output file, but user is cautioned that this genomic site did NOT meet one or more of the locus-specific quality filters provided by the user.
+The specific filter(s) that were not met will be listed with the 'findings.ALLELE\_CODE.filter_criteria' key in the JSON output file.
+>
+>**'inconsistent'**: the reference nucleotide defined in the database does not match the provided reference genome.
+>
+>**'abnormality'**: the variant or variant/reference nucleotide set defined in the database do not match.
+>
+> **'triples'**: warning - three, instead of the expected two, nucleotide calls were provided in the _.vcf_.
+>
+> **'MISSING'**: no entry in the _.vcf_ file generated for this precise genomic locus.
+Usually means that no sequences are aligned in that region.
+Four possible explantions are provided below.
+>
+> **'negative probably other variants'**: the _.vcf_ file provides more than one entry for the genomic locus, therefore that site likely contains a different variant(s) than those defined in the database.
+Review manually.
+>
+> **'not classified'**: this value only appears for alleles defined by more than one SNV/indel (_Multi.csv_), when one of the individual variants is inconsistent, abnormal, or missing.
+>
+> **'unverified'**: warning - a filter was failed but is not marked as a 'flag' action.
+Contact developing team for debugging.

-* **Note that left-alignment and harmonization is not yet enabled in DTM-Tools**, which may result in variable representation of indels and ‘abnormality’ flags.
+* Note that left-alignment and harmonization is not yet enabled in DTM-Tools, which may result in variable representation of indels and ‘abnormality’ flags.

 * Alleles defined by more than one SNV and/or indel (_Multi.csv_) are given a zygosity value and a certainty value in the JSON output file.
 Physical phasing is not enabled for DTM-Tools_exome, and thus phasing of heterozygous calls cannot be performed.

 	Zygosity values are equivalent to those for SNVs and Indels:
 > 0 = homozygous reference
+>
 > 1 = heterozygous
+>
 > 2 = homozygous variant

 	Certainty values are:
  > 0 = uncertain (for example, three variants in heterozygous state)

  > 1 = certain (for example, two heterozygous variants and one homozygous result in a zygosity value of 1 and a certainty value of 1).